MicrosoftDocs/windows-dev-docs/uwp/get-started/universal-application-platform-guide.md

 ### Adaptive controls and input

 UI elements respond to the size and DPI of the screen the app is running on by adjusting their layout and scale.
-UWP apps work well with multiple types of input such as keyboard, mouse, touch, pen, and Xbox One controllers.
+UWP apps work well with multiple types of input such as keyboard, mouse, touch, pen, and game controllers.
 If you need to further tailor your UI to a specific screen size or device, new layout panels and tooling help you design UI that can adapt to the different devices and form factors that your app may run on.

 ![Windows-powered devices](images/1894834-hig-device-primer-01-500.png)

 Windows helps you target your UI to multiple devices with the following features:

 - Universal controls and layout panels help you to optimize your UI for the screen resolution of the device.
 For example, controls such as buttons and sliders automatically adapt to device screen size and DPI density.
 Layout panels help adjust the layout of content based on the size of the screen.
 Adaptive scaling adjusts to resolution and DPI differences across devices.
-- Common input handling allows you to receive input through touch, a pen, a mouse, a keyboard, or a controller such as a Microsoft Xbox controller.
+- Common input handling allows you to receive input through touch, a pen, a mouse, a keyboard, or a game controller.
 - Tooling that helps you to design UI that can adapt to different screen resolutions.

 Some aspects of your app's UI will automatically adapt across devices.
 Your app's user-experience design, however, may need to adapt depending on the device the app is running on.
 For example, a photo app could adapt its UI when running on a small, handheld device to ensure that usage is ideal for single-handed use.
 When a photo app is running on a desktop computer, the UI should adapt to take advantage of the additional screen space.